facebook/react-native/docs/RunningOnDeviceIOS.md

 ## Using offline bundle

-You can also pack all the JavaScript code within the app itself.
+When you run your app on device, we pack all the JavaScript code and the images used into the app's resources.
 This way you can test it without development server running and submit the app to the AppStore.

 1. Open `AwesomeApp/ios/AwesomeApp/AppDelegate.m`
-2. Follow the instructions for "OPTION 2":
-  * Uncomment `jsCodeLocation = [[NSBundle mainBundle] ...`
+2. Uncomment `jsCodeLocation = [[NSBundle mainBundle] ...`
-  * Run the `react-native bundle --platform ios --dev false --entry-file index.ios.js --bundle-output iOS/main.jsbundle` command in terminal from the root directory of your app

-The bundle script supports a couple of flags:

-* `--dev` - a boolean with a default value of `true`.
-With the `--dev true` flag, the bundled JavaScript code turns on useful development warnings and limits performance optimizations.
-For production it is recommended to pass `--dev false`.
-Also for production, be sure to have your native build configuration set to `Release` (e.g., Xcode's Release configuration for iOS and gradle's `assembleRelease` task for Android) in order to disable things like the shake-to-show developer menu.
-* `--minify` - pipe the JS code through UglifyJS.

-Note that on 0.14 we'll change the API of `react-native bundle`.
-The major changes are:

-* API is now `entry-file <path>` based instead of url based.
-* Need to specify which platform you're bundling for `--platform <ios|android>`.
-* Option `--out` has been renamed for `--bundle-output`.
-* Source maps are no longer automatically generated.
-Need to specify `--sourcemap-output <path>`
+3. The JS bundle will be built for dev or prod depending on your app's scheme (Debug = development build with warnings, Release = minified prod build with perf optimizations).

 ## Disabling in-app developer menu